MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-SDK.md

 ## Connecting to a Quantum Workspace

-A `Workspace` represents the Quantum Workspace you [previously created](xref:azure.quantum.workspaces-portal) and is the main interface for interacting with the service.
+A `Workspace` represents the Quantum Workspace you [previously created](xref:microsoft.azure.quantum.workspaces-portal) and is the main interface for interacting with the service.

 ```python